kawaicheung/book-on-naming-things/manuscript/Ch_Shape.md

 }
 ```

 Here’s another example.
-In this code snippet, `systemTimeZones` represents a collection of `TimeZone` objects.
-We loop through the collection, extracting time zone information to build a list of `DropDownComponents`, marking the passed in time zone as selected:
+In this code snippet, `systemTimeZones` represents a collection of time zone objects.
+We loop through this collection, extracting time zone information to build a list of `DropDownComponents`, marking the passed in time zone as selected:

 ```C#
 public List<DropDownComponent> BuildTimeZonesDropDownList(string selectedTimeZone)